Easy Ways to Motivate Yourself to Write When You Need to

 There are two fun ways to get yourself inspired to write about your topic: reading other books and watching TV (Yes, you can actually watch TV).
 Just make sure that they’re kid-related.

-I find that turning on a 20-minute kid’s show really gets the inspiration going (I particularly like Lost in Oz or Ever After High).
+I find that turning on a 20-minute kid’s show really gets the inspiration going (I particularly like to find a similar genre to the story idea I’m working on).
 But the key is to turn off the show after 20 minutes and sit down at my computer.

-Otherwise, I would lay around all day binge watching cartoons.
+Otherwise, you run the risk of laying around all day binge-watching cartoons.
 And that isn’t a way to motivate yourself to write.

 2. Try a mind dump or writing about something else.